kiba/Writings/fac/chp23_contact.md

 I told Remnant not to join the United Nations as they're a completely toothless organization and an utter waste of time.

+They actually listened to me for once.

+**Year 3, Day 296**

+That billionaire just insulted the people of Remnant, and in particular, my wife.
+The fuck?

 **Year 3, Day 297**

 We finally agreed to a treaty.
 No expansion or creation of any portal without Earth's permission.
 Each side shall be responsible for the defense of those portals to prevent any Grimm incursion.